Louisiana Tech vs. Old Dominion College Football Odds, Plays and Insights - NewsBreak

 Check out odds, insights and more in our betting preview for the Louisiana Tech Bulldogs vs. Old Dominion Monarchs college football matchup on October 30, 2021.

-The Louisiana Tech Bulldogs (2-5, 0-0 C-USA) visit the Old Dominion Monarchs (1-6, 0-0 C-USA) on Saturday, October 30, 2021 in matchup between C-USA rivals at Kornblau Field at S.B.
+The Louisiana Tech Bulldogs (2-5, 0-0 C-USA) visit the Old Dominion Monarchs (1-6, 0-0 C-USA) on Saturday, October 30, 2021 in matchup between C-USA opponents at Kornblau Field at S.B.
 Ballard Stadium.
-Old Dominion is a 5.5-point underdog.
-A total of 52.5 points has been set for this game.
+Old Dominion is a 4.5-point underdog.
+The over/under is set at 52.5 points for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .